trinodb/trino/presto-docs/src/main/sphinx/connector/hive.rst

 The ``hive`` user generally works, since Hive is often started with the ``hive`` user and this user has access to the Hive warehouse.

-Whenever you change the user Presto is using to access HDFS, remove ``/tmp/presto-*`` on HDFS, as the new user may not have access to the existing temporary directories.
+Whenever you change the user Trino is using to access HDFS, remove ``/tmp/presto-*`` on HDFS, as the new user may not have access to the existing temporary directories.